vesellov/bitdust.docs.old/definitions.md

-## What BitDust is?
+# What BitDust is?

+## +

+BitDust project is aimed to protect your own privacy.

+## +

-BitDust a worldwide distributed computer network for secure storage and transfer of information and operates over existing Internet connections.
+BitDust is a worldwide distributed computer network for secure storage and transfer of information and operates over existing Internet connections.

+## +

-BitDust a holistic ecosystem, the basic idea of ​​which is to complete decentralization of all information flows and data storage.
+BitDust is a holistic ecosystem, the basic idea of which is complete decentralization of all information flows in society.

-BitDust a set of software that implements over the Internet, the global higher level of communications infrastructure.
+## +

+BitDust is a computer software which gives you full control over your personal data.

+## +

-BitDust this engine to create a distributed and secure p2p applications.
+BitDust is new software framework to build distributed and secure peer-to-peer applications.

+## +

-BitDust an attempt to rectify the current situation in the world - this is what was supposed to be the internet.
+BitDust is attempt to rectify the current situation in the world - this is what was supposed to become "Distributed Internet" in the past.

-BitDust this is just another revolution.
+## +

+BitDust network is a voluntary association of people sharing resources of their personal computers.

+## +

-BitDust network is a voluntary association of people sharing resources of their personal computers - it aims to protect the privacy of users and provides an alternative way of working and communicating in the network.
+BitDust aims to protect the privacy of users and provides an alternative way of working and communicating in the network.

+## +

-BitDust is another way for collective security
+BitDust is another way for collective security.

+## +

+BitDust is just an idea.

+## +

+BitDust is just another revolution.